nareynolds/chef-djangaconda/README.md

 # you'll find the "Polls Tutorial" project here:
 $vagrant> ls django-polls-tutorial/
 ... project stuff...

-# to access admin page, you need to create a superuser
-cd django-polls-tutorial/
-python manage.py createsuperuser
-... enter a username, email, and password...

-# now, point your web browser at http://localhost:8001/admin
-# you should be able to login with the username you just created

 # exit your VM
 $vagrant> exit